microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 ![Further steps to pin visualization on the dashboard.](media/Pin-To-Dashboard.png)

-35. Similarly, **pin** 'Profit card' and 'Scatter Chart' from the report.
+35. Similarly, **pin** 'Profit card' and 'Investment, Incremental Revenue and ROI Campaign Scatter Chart' from the report.

 ![Pin visuals to the dashboard.](media/pin-profit-card.png)

-**Some of the visuals are pinned from hidden pages so in order to pin such visuals, follow the below steps.**
+**Some of the visuals are pinned from hidden pages.
+To pin such visuals, follow the below steps.**

 36. **Click** on Edit report.